xSolutions365/bank-account-api-java/README.md

 # Bank Account Solution

-This solution contains a simple Bank Account MVC project with a REST API and accompanying unit tests.
+This solution contains a simple Bank Account web application with a REST API, a front-end built with Thymeleaf, and accompanying tests.

 ## Project Overview